security-pride/MCP_Landscape/README.md

 ## 1. Overview
-This artifact package accompanies the paper *“Model Context Protocol (MCP): Landscape, Security Threats, and Future Research Directions.”*
+This artifact package accompanies the paper *“Model Context Protocol (MCP): Landscape, Security Threats, and Future Research Directions (https://arxiv.org/abs/2503.23278).”*
 It includes two primary components used in the study:
 1. **Landscape Data** — quantitative and qualitative ecosystem data for the MCP landscape.
 2. **Example of Threat** — simplified, sandboxed demonstrations of selected security risks discussed in the paper.